AsmaaAamir/CI-P2snake/README.md

 * Able to see the highest score of the game.

 ### Site Owner Goals:
-* To creat a game that would be nw and different but still reminds about the old game
+* To creat a game that would be new and different but still reminder of the old game
-* The game needs to be intractive on all deivces.
+* The game needs to be interactive and responsive on all deivces.
 * The contact us form needs to be able to send feedback from the user to the creater.

 ## User Experiencer